 There are only three caterpillar species in the Cossidae family in the British Isles.
 Of these, the species we receive the most enquiries about is the extraordinary caterpillar of The Goat Moth (subfamily Cossinae).
 This large caterpillar, up to 100mm long, lives for several years inside the tree trunks of a variety of deciduous trees, during which time it is unlikely to be seen.
 It is only when fully grown and ready to pupate that it is sometimes encountered wandering in search of somewhere to pupate.
 Otherwise, the caterpillar’s large exit holes in the bark may provide the best indication of the moth’s presence in the area.
 The Leopard moth, Zeuzera pyrina, (sub family Zeuzerinae) is unlikely to be found unless cutting down a tree as it spends its life boring within the trunk and pupates under the bark.

 Large and hairy caterpillars – the Lasiocampidae family

 The caterpillars in this family are some of the most regularly seen.
 Their dense hairs protect them from most birds enabling them to sit out, exposed, during the day.
-The caterpillars of The Drinker Moth, Fox Moth and Oak Eggar are three of the most frequently sighted caterpillars in the British Isles.
+The caterpillars of The Drinker Moth, The Fox Moth, The lackey and The Oak Eggar are three of the most frequently sighted caterpillars in the British Isles.

-Emperor Moth caterpillars of the silk worm Saturnidae family
+Emperor Moth caterpillars of the silk worm Saturniidae family

-In the British Isles the Emperor moth is the only species of Saturnidae found.
+In the British Isles the magnificent Emperor moth, Saturnia pavonia, is the only species of Saturniidae found.
 The caterpillars are quite regularly come across and can vary in colour.
 A spectacular moth with the males flying during the day attracted to the pheromones given off by the nocturnal females.